Jensildur/jensti-oppg2/README.md

 1. Development branch is updated with new source or new infrastructure code.
 2. Branch is pushed to github repository
 3. Two hooks notice activity and two workflows are started:
-   1. Validate, runs terraform validation
+   1. Validate, runs terraform validation (validate, fmt)
    2. Workspace workflow initiates, creating and deploying configuration matching the workspace specification (ensures the infrastructure code actually works).
 4. Branch is the merged to staging
    1. In theory this is where more strategic testing happend, but none is implemented.
 This would be; unit testing, regression testing, manual inspections, etc.